TheAnimal03/MasterThesis_Informatics/README.md

     ...
     ...
     ```
-# 2. Train
+# 2. Training

-## 2.1 Set training parameters, links for the dataset annotations file, and checkpoint to upload.
+## 2.1 Set training parameters, links for the dataset annotations file, and teacher and student checkpoint.
     you can set parameters in:
     - cfg.py for training with Darknet.